 In such cases, we will need project management tools that can be easily accessed from outside of the office, on mobile devices.

 Apart from connecting different people on the team, we also need to think about connecting their work.
-Different project activities are managed using different tools – Gantt charts, Excel Sheets, CAD software, ERP tools etc.
+Different project activities are managed using different tools – Gantt charts, Excel Sheets, CAD software, ERP tools, etc.

 We need to connect all these tools used in construction projects, to enable automated progress tracking.

-A decade ago, most construction project managers heavily relied on spreadsheets, emails and shared folders to coordinate with their team and to keep track of their work.
+A decade ago, most construction project managers heavily relied on spreadsheets, emails, and shared folders to coordinate with their team and to keep track of their work.

-Only the very large and very complex construction projects used sophisticated ERP systems.
+However, only the very large and very complex construction projects used sophisticated ERP systems.

-Some popular examples are – Aconex, Procore, Plangrid etc.
+Some popular examples are – Aconex, Procore, Plangrid, etc.

-But still, many smaller construction projects rely on spreadsheets, emails, calendars, Google forms etc, because these simple tools offer a lot of freedom and flexibility.
+But still, many smaller construction projects rely on spreadsheets, emails, calendars, Google forms, etc, because these simple tools offer a lot of freedom and flexibility.

 So, what smaller construction teams need is an easy way to connect their spreadsheets, emails and forms with custom workflows instead of a clunky, feature heavy app.

-The easiest way to do this is to connect your custom spreadsheets, reporting templates, forms and emails with customized automation workflows.
+The easiest way to do this is to connect your custom spreadsheets, reporting templates, forms, and emails with customized automation workflows.

 Google Drive allows easy integration of these tools with their API.
-You can also use other tools like zapier etc.
+You can also use other tools like Zapier etc.

-OR you can opt for a fully customized construction progress monitoring software from Fuzen.io, where your own workflows can be easily incorporated in a fully functional app, instead of spending your time and resources on configuring hundreds of zaps.
+OR you can opt for a fully customized construction progress monitoring software from Fuzen.io, where your own workflows can be easily incorporated into a fully functional app, instead of spending your time and resources on configuring hundreds of zaps.

 Let’s take a look at what kind of functionalities you can expect from each of these building blocks of your automated system.